kaspermunch/PopulationGenomicsCourse/Exercises/ClusterPracticals/README.md

 ### Using Moba Xterm (which has a Graphical User Interface)

 It can be downloaded here: https://mobaxterm.mobatek.net/.
-Get teh Free version and then choose "MobaXterm Home Edition v11.1 (Portable edition)".
+Click "GET MOBAXTERM NOW" and then click to get the Free version.
+Then choose "MobaXterm Home Edition v11.1 (Portable edition)".
+It is important that it is the "portable" version.
 You can download it to your Desktop.
-Double-click it.
-Click new session.
-Choose SSH.
-Fill in address, username and port and you should be able to connect.
+Double-click it to open it.

+To connect to the machine, click "Session" in the top left corner.
+Then click SSH in the top left corner of the window that pops up.
+Now fill in the address (185.45.23.197), your user name and the port (8922).
+The  and you should be able to connect.

+You should now see a command prompt where you can type commands.
+The left part should show the folder structure of the folders under your user folder.
+Fom here you can easily download files to your local machine.

 ### Using PuTTy